 For the purposes of the AMP/Hayre Fellowship proposal, you can choose any group of peers, as long as your proposal is specific to whichever group you choose to work with and inform.

 Q. What should I include in my project proposal?

 A. Your project proposal (10 pages or fewer) should clearly identify the peer group (audience) to be reached; your methodologies and materials to be used or developed; and your work plan, including a timeline.
 You should include information on how you will identify and contact your peers and how you will evaluate the success of your project.

 If you will be using materials or tools that may not be familiar to AMP (e.g. web-based tools, books, magazine articles), please ensure that you describe these in detail.

 If your proposal involves traditional campus or community organizing, please provide details in your plan including, but not limited to, the groups/organizations involved and how you will work with them.
 It is highly recommended that you secure necessary commitments to your project prior to submitting an application.

 All proposals must also include a simple cost budget (excluding the Fellowship stipend) and a time budget.
 The cost budget must not exceed $2,000.
 If your proposal does not include expenses, please make a note to that effect.
 The time budget should outline on a regular time basis (weekly/monthly) the work plan and hours involved.

 Q. Other than the project proposal, what else do I need to include in an application?

-A. Your application should include a brief letter to the AMP/Hayre Fellowship Committee, a resume/CV, and two letters of recommendation.
+A. Your application should include a brief letter to AMP, a resume/CV, and two letters of recommendation.